Radon testing equipment set up in a New Brunswick home

 Is radon only a problem in certain areas?

 High radon levels have been found in every province.
-New Brunswick has particularly high rates, but the only way to know YOUR level is to test YOUR home.
+New Brunswick has particularly high rates, but the only way to know your level is to test your home.

 Why choose East Coast Home Inspection for radon testing?